A breath of fresh air

 “The needs of veterans are complex and can come with many layers,” says Finkbeiner.
 “And the needs of our younger population are unique, so we were so pleased to be able to identify a program that could provide them with more of their own agency and that could really support them.”

-The planning trio now hopes to graduate the pilot into a formal program, which is moving forward thanks to a $20,000 donation from a local company.
+The planning trio now hopes to graduate the pilot into a formal program, which is moving forward thanks to a donation from General Dynamics Land Systems-Canada.
 Meanwhile, they are also looking for ways to maintain the connection between the veterans and the horses during the winter months.

 “There’s been an alchemy of things working together to offer a safe experience for veterans,” says Harle.
 “I feel a real sense of excitement that we have found a program that will be hugely beneficial to the wellbeing of our residents.”